I was at the side of the road, sitting in the cold, frantically calling up road-side assistance.

 Wrong.
 See, the stats show that people, on average, watch five to six hours of TV every night!
 So where do you think their conditioning and programming are coming from?

-It’s really scary to think that people make these types of poor decisions every day, but they do.
+It’s scary to think that people make these types of poor decisions every day, but they do.
+We do.

 Thinking Outside the Box